Founder / Director

-The textile giant OCM collaborated with Josh Goraya to create a selection of bespoke and tastefully tailored garments.
+The textile giant OCM collaborated with Harjosh Goraya to create a selection of bespoke and tastefully tailored garments.

 Harjosh was then featured in the book, ‘Fashion India’ by Phyllida Jay, published under Thames and Hudson, a book responsible for representing the history of the Indian fashion industry and its current form/relevance.

-Josh Goraya progressed in terms of becoming an institution concerned with design at its keel.
+Harjosh Goraya progressed in terms of becoming an institution concerned with design at its keel.
 The orientation now lay with creativity as a whole and not just its dealing with clothing.
-Clothing, as a bigger agenda, was maneuvered under the typecast of Culture Cultivation.
+Clothing, as a bigger agenda, was maneuvered under the typecast of Cultivation.

-A multidisciplinary design and creative studio; Neomoral became the headway for further exploration for Josh Goraya.
+A multidisciplinary design and creative studio; Neomoral became the headway for further exploration for Harjosh Goraya.